We are looking for employees with experience and skills

 - You must have a driver’s license, preferring a Code 14 license (heavy vehicle license)

-The employer first has to apply at the Department of Labor to be able to employ H-2A employees.
-The employer has to qualify for the program.
-In order to quality they have to get a housing approval by the Department of Labor, and the job has to be advertised to see if there are any American employees that may be able to fill the position.
+The employer first must apply at the Department of Labor to be able to employ H-2A employees.
+The employer must qualify for the program.
+In order to quality, they have to get a housing approval by the Department of Labor, and the job has to be advertised to see if there are any American employees that may be able to fill the position.
 The department of Labor then gives the employer a Labor certification, which allows the employer to file the application with the US Department of Homeland Security (USDHS) to get the work permit.
-This process takes about 45 to 60 days.
-Since we do work with the government, and times vary, it can take a week or two longer in some cases.
-Sometimes the employer could have been approved by the Department of Labor and then still take two to three weeks to get the work permit.
+This process takes about 75 days.
+Since we do work with the government, and processing times vary, it can take a week or two longer in some cases.

-H-2A employees do not need to pay taxes in US for 183 days.
 The employer will give you a W-2 tax form at the end of your contract.
 Make sure you get the tax form at the end of your contact, you will need it when you go to the consulate for your next season.
 When you arrive in the US you need to get yourself a social security number as soon as possible.
 Ask your employer to help you with this.
-You will need your passport, work permit, and birth certificate to get a social security card.
-You must have an original birth certificate or a notarized copy – otherwise you will not qualify for a CDL, get a social security card, or be able to open a bank account.
+You will need your passport, visa and I-94 to get a social security card.
+You should also have an original birth certificate or a notarized copy in case required.
+Without a social security card you will not qualify for a CDL or be able to open a bank account.

 It is a nonimmigrant, seasonal agricultural (farming) visa.
 Seasonal demand determines placement periods and can be for a maximum of ten months.
 H-2A workers will receive reimbursement for their transportation costs from their home country to their place of employment.
 The employer, at no cost to the employee, will provide a furnished house for the duration of the contract.
 The employee is responsible for his/her own cooking and provision of food.
 Hourly rate is a flat rate (minimum prevailing wage determined by the Department of Labor – differs from state to state).
 No taxes are withheld.
 Employer provides Workman’s Compensation or equivalent insurance for work related injuries.